 The process of fermentation results in the formation of sulfur dioxide or sulfites.
 It acts as a preservative so the wine doesn't turn into vinegar and rendered useless.
 Some claim that sulfites can cause headaches and allergic reactions because of its histamine content.
 However, this is very little evidence that it does any harm to the wine drinker.
-The wine most recommended for decanting are the red wines so there is nothing to cause alarm in red wines in terms of decanting as red wines have the lowest sulfite content of all wines whether its older wines or new ones.
+The wine most recommended for decanting are the red wines so there is nothing to cause alarm in them in terms of decanting as they have the lowest sulfite content of all wines whether its older wines or new wine.

 Purpose of a decanter

-To make these high tannin wines more pleasurable to the palate, decanting is a must.
+To make these high tannin wines more pleasurable to the palate, decanting wine is a must.
 The process of decanting is to allow the wine to "breathe".
-Oxygen is introduced to it either by transferring the wine into a decanter or a glass and left on the counter for a few hours.
+Oxygen is introduced to it either by transferring the wine into the decanter or a glass and left on the counter for a few hours.
 When it's ready, pour the wine to wine glasses.
 Or you can skip that and get yourself a wine aerator.
-Connoisseurs, however, are not very convinced about the wine aerator and prefer to just decant it and breathe naturally.
+Connoisseurs, however, are not very convinced about the wine aerator and prefer to just decant wine and breathe naturally.

 Benefits of Decanting Wine

 - Decanting makes the wine more delicious.
 Certain red wines like the Bordeaux red, Cabernet Sauvignon, wines made with Sangiovese grapes and Shiraz have a high tannin content.
 Pouring the wine from a decanter helps in aerating the wine to soften the tannins and reduce the sulfites in the wine.
-For that reason, white wines with high sulfite content like the white blends from the Rhone Valley, orange wines, Chenin Blanc, white Burgundy, and Sauternes also benefit from decanting.
+For that reason, a white wine with high sulfite content like the white wines from the Rhone Valley, orange wines, Chenin Blanc, white Burgundy, and Sauternes also benefit from decanting.

 - Decanting removes sediments.
-Tartrates, crystal-like sediments that have formed in the bottle are also removed with decanting.
+Tartrates, crystal-like sediments that have formed in the original bottle are also removed with decanting.
 These form part of the sediments, along with the colloids from the sugars, proteins, and grape skin in the wine.
 While the sediments from the bottom of the bottle may be harmless, they make wine less pleasurable to drink.

 - Decanting heightens the aromatics.
 Yet another reason for decanting is the release of aromatics in the wine.
 The aroma is one of the most important aspects of wine.
 The aroma heightens the flavor of the wine and adds to the perceived taste.
 When you smell the citrus from the wine, you can't really taste it.
 But as it bombards your sense of smell, it adds to the flavor of the wine.
 Young wines will benefit from decanting by the release of its aromatics.

 - Decanting saves the wine from inevitable accidents.
 Uncorking a wine bottle sometimes entails accidents.
 Instead of throwing an expensive bottle of wine, wine masters suggest to stop pouring wine directly into stemware but instead, strain it into a decanter to remove bits of cork.
 If you want, you can put the wine back into the bottle after.

 What can you do with a crystal glass decanter?